Jaluus/2DMatGMM-Website/INSTALL.md

 This document provides instructions for setting up Apache Lounge, MySQL, Python, and NodeJS on your Windows system.

+If you have a Linux System you may use Nginx instead of Apache Lounge.

 ## Requirements

 Ensure that your system meets the following requirements: